adibozzhanov/programming-tutorials-code/README.md

   Check whether remote changed

 - `git pull`
-  Pulls changed from remote
+  Pulls changes from remote

 - `git status`
   This says what changed

 - `git reset --hard`
+  ABORT.

-  You messed up your code and you want to go back (fuk go back button)
+  You messed up your code and you want to go back to your last commit.

 :)